Croquet: Heyday and decline

 Croquet became highly popular as a social pastime in England during the 1860s.
-It was enthusiastically adopted and promoted by the Earl of Essex who held lavish croquet parties at Cassiobury House, his stately home in Watford, Hertfordshire, and the Earl even launched his own Cassiobury brand croquet set.
+It was enthusiastically adopted and promoted by the Earl of Essex, who held lavish croquet parties at Cassiobury House, his stately home in Watford, Hertfordshire, and the Earl even launched his own Cassiobury brand croquet set.
 By 1867, Jaques had printed 65,000 copies of his Laws and Regulations of the game.
 It quickly spread to other Anglophone countries, including Australia, Canada, New Zealand, South Africa, and the United States.
 No doubt one of the attractions was that the game could be played by both sexes; this also ensured a certain amount of adverse comment.

 It is no coincidence that the game became popular at the same time as the cylinder lawn mower, since croquet can only be played well on a lawn that is flat and finely-cut.

 By the late 1870s, however, croquet had been eclipsed by another fashionable game, lawn tennis, and many of the newly created croquet clubs, including the All England Club at Wimbledon, converted some or all of their lawns into tennis courts.

-There was a revival in the 1890s, but from then onwards, croquet was always a minority sport, with national individual participation amounting to a few thousand players.
+There was a revival in the 1890s, but going forward croquet was always a minority sport, with national individual participation amounting to a few thousand players.
 The All England Lawn Tennis and Croquet Club still has a croquet lawn, but has not hosted any significant tournaments.
+Its championship was won 38 times by Bernard Neal.
 The English headquarters for the game is now in Cheltenham.

-The earliest known reference to croquet in Scotland is the booklet The Game of Croquet, its Laws and Regulations which was published in the mid-1860s for the proprietor of Eglinton Castle, the Earl of Eglinton.
+The earliest known reference to croquet in Scotland is the booklet The Game of Croquet, its Laws and Regulations, which was published in the mid-1860s for the proprietor of Eglinton Castle, the Earl of Eglinton.
 On the page facing the title page is a picture of Eglinton Castle with a game of "croquet" in full swing.

 The croquet lawn existed on the northern terrace, between Eglinton Castle and the Lugton Water.
-The 13th Earl developed a variation on croquet named Captain Moreton's Eglinton Castle croquet, which had small bells on the eight hoops "to ring the changes", two pegs, a double hoop with a bell and two tunnels for the ball to pass through.
-In 1865 the 'Rules of the Eglinton Castle and Cassiobury Croquet' was published by Edmund Routledge.
+The 13th Earl developed a variation on croquet named Captain Moreton's Eglinton Castle croquet, which had small bells on the eight hoops "to ring the changes", two pegs, a double hoop with a bell, and two tunnels for the ball to pass through.
+In 1865, the 'Rules of the Eglinton Castle and Cassiobury Croquet' was published by Edmund Routledge.
 Several incomplete sets of this form of croquet are known to exist, and one complete set is still used for demonstration games in the West of Scotland.